tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

     Response endDayTestResponse = validationEnddayofyearInrange(eventDate, startDayOfYear);

-Then the test will not return the desired result, even if the implementation is correct.
-Thus correct matching of input terms to the implementation of each test is critical.
+Then the Test will not return the desired result, even if the implementation is correct.
+Thus correct matching of input terms to the implementation of each Test is critical.

-Multiple approaches are possible to correctly matching input Darwin Core terms onto method signatures for methods that implement tests.
+Multiple approaches are possible to correctly matching input Darwin Core terms onto method signatures for methods that implement Tests.

 BDQ Core is entirely agnostic as to how this binding is done.
 Implementors MAY freely implement in any appropriate way for their environment.
-However, test implementations MUST return structured Responses containing Response.status, Response.result, and Response.comment.
+However, Test implementations MUST return structured Responses containing Response.status, Response.result, and Response.comment.

-In java, annotating method parameters and using reflection to bind between the execution framework and test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library that uses java annotations, e.g. @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.
+In java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library that uses java annotations, e.g. @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.

     public Response validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,